sobaniki/GenomicExplorer/README.md

 Three R packages for linkage map construction can be used in GenomicExplorer.

+GenomicExplorer depends on three R packages (ASMap/qtl/onemap) for linkage map construction.

+(In future, Lep-MAP3 may be used with GenomicExplorer)

 ### QTL

 QTL (Quantitative Trait Loci) analysis can be performed with GenomicExplorer.

+GenomicExplorer depends on three R packages (qtl/qtl2/qtlbim) for QTL analysis.

 ### Polyploid